-A. Brian Davis, age 52
+A. Brian Davis, age 54

 A. Brian Davis has served as our Chief Financial Officer since October 2019.
-Prior to joining our company, Mr. Davis, was the Chief Financial Officer of Strongbridge Biopharma plc, a public commercial-stage biopharmaceutical company, from March 2015 to September 2019.
-Prior to joining Strongbridge, Mr. Davis served as Senior Vice President and Chief Financial Officer at Tengion, Inc., a publicly traded regenerative medicine company, from 2010 to 2014.
+Prior to joining our company, Mr. Davis, was the Chief Financial Officer of Strongbridge Biopharma, a global commercial-stage biopharmaceutical company focused on the development and commercialization of therapies for rare diseases with significant unmet needs.
+Previously, he held the title of Senior Vice President and CFO at Tengion, a public, clinical-stage biotechnology company.
 In 2014, Tengion, Inc. filed a petition for relief under Chapter 7 of Title 11 of the United States Bankruptcy Code.
-From 2009 to 2010, Mr. Davis served in a consulting capacity as Chief Financial Officer of Neose Technologies, Inc., a biopharmaceutical company.
-Mr. Davis worked at Neose Technologies, Inc. from 1994 to 2009, where he held several positions of increasing responsibility, including Senior Vice President and Chief Financial Officer.
-Mr. Davis is licensed as a certified public accountant and received a B.S. in accounting from Trenton State College and an M.B.A. from The Wharton School at the University of Pennsylvania.
+Mr. Davis also held a similar role at Neose Technologies.
+Mr. Davis holds an MBA from The Wharton School, University of Pennsylvania, and a BS in Accounting from Trenton State College.

-Christopher G. Hayes, age 56
+Christopher G. Hayes, age 57

-Christopher G. Hayes has served as our General Counsel, Corporate Secretary and, now Chief Legal Officer since September 2018.
+Christopher G. Hayes has served Verrica Pharmaceuticals' General Counsel since September 2018 and as Chief Legal Officer since February 2020.
 Prior to joining our company, Mr. Hayes was a practicing attorney and was the owner of the Law Office of Christopher G. Hayes from 2001 to September 2018.
-Prior to that, Mr. Hayes was a partner at boutique complex litigation firm with offices in Philadelphia, PA and New York, NY, where he practiced for 10 years in state and federal courts.
-His experience includes corporate and securities law and litigation, commercial transactions, contract administration, antitrust law and complex litigation, corporate development and governance, and labor and employment law.
 Mr. Hayes received a B.A. in economics from Villanova University and a J.D. from The Catholic University of America, Columbus School of Law.